+Legal Standard

+Legai Standard

-Legal Standard olice may request or subpoena customer records without carrant if: a ☐ The company consents to provide the records; or ☐ You receive a subpoena for the records; and ☐ If the records are digital tracking data , such as cell phon location records, which would violate the suspect reasonable expectation of privacy in his movements of activities, a search warrant is required. s ☐ You comply with state law .
+Police may request or subpoena customer records without a warrant if:

+The company consents to provide the records; or

+You receive a subpoena for the records; and

+If the records are digital tracking data, such as cell phone location records, which would violate the suspect's reasonable expectation of privacy in his movements or activities, a search warrant is required.

+☐ You comply with state law .

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.